Kwanjk/INST364-Password-Cracking-Project-/README.md

 # 🔐 Password-Security Simulator (2025 Final Prototype)

 This is an interactive educational simulation designed to **visually and experientially demonstrate the dangers of weak or reused passwords** in small to mid-sized organizations.
-Built with Streamlit, this prototype enables users—especially non-expert employees—to test password strength, explore real-world attack scenarios, and receive actionable coaching.
+Built with Streamlit, this prototype enables users, especially non-expert employees, to test password strength, explore real-world attack scenarios, and receive actionable coaching.
 The tool is grounded in cybersecurity principles and human-centered frameworks, specifically **Mental Models** and **Bounded Rationality**.

 ---

 ## 🎯 Project Objective

 Most password-compromise incidents don’t result from sophisticated malware or zero-day exploits.
-They stem from **predictable human behavior**—like reusing passwords across platforms or assuming that "slightly changing" a password keeps it secure.
+They stem from **predictable human behavior**, like reusing passwords across platforms or assuming that "slightly changing" a password keeps it secure.
 This simulator demonstrates how these common behaviors are **easily exploited through password cracking techniques** such as:

 - **Brute-force attacks**
 - **Dictionary attacks**